liviobellini/AmiraEncoder/README.md

 ## 📕 User guide

 - ✔️ If you want to use half step rotary encoder table then you have to declare "#define HALF_STEP" before including "#include <AmiraEncoder.h>".<br>
-- ✔️ Use setStep to set the regular step value and use setAccel to set the accelerated step value.<br>
+- ✔️ Use setStep to set the normal step value and use setAccel to set the accelerated step value.<br>
 - ✔️ If you don't use these functions then default values will be 1 for normStep and 0 for longStep.<br>
 - ❗❗ In setAccel use always a value greater than the value used in setStep.<br>
 - ✔️ Call name.setAccel(0); when you want to disable acceleration.<br>